 In the context of law enforcement, use of force may be defined as "the amount of effort required by police to compel compliance by an unwilling subject."

 Law enforcement agencies have their own "Force Continuum," a scale used to determine the proper type of force to use.
+The most common levels of force used by police officers and law enforcement agencies are:

 Deadly force, also known as lethal force, is use of force that is likely to cause serious bodily injury or death to another person.